Festivals & Events

-A winter night spectacle featuring multi-ton floats, music, and sweet sake
+A winter night spectacle featuring 10-ton floats, music, and local sake

-The locals top that feat on the second day by pulling the floats up a hill as the crowd exhorts them while drinking hot, sweet rice wine and eating local specialties.
+The locals top that feat on the third day by pulling the floats up a steep hill as the crowd exhorts them while drinking local sake and eating local specialties.

 - Watching as the floats are brought up Dango Hill

-- The hours-long fireworks display on the second day
+- The hours-long fireworks display on the third day

 How to Get There